kcaze/magical_vacation_translation/sprite_vwf/README.md

+0x007C229C -- Header with offsets for the sprite text below.
+0x007C25C4 to 0x007C418F -- Text for various menus and stuff.
+0x007C4190 -- Header with offsets for the sprite text below.
+0x007C45C8 to 0x007CB42F -- Text for descriptions of equipment, attacks, etc.
+0x007CB430 -- Header with offsets.
+0x007CB4D0 to 0x007CD3D9 -- Text for explanations in the magic handbook and stuff.

 0x007C2614 = 回復アイテム in menu I think?
 0x000B6558 looks like beginning of some subroutine.
 At this point, r0 holds the address in RAM for the data structure described below. r1 holds the number of